Vivian-Tung/price-tracker-extension/README.md

 - Some sites (especially Amazon) may block background fetches due to bot protection.
 Prices are most reliably captured when you're actively visiting the page.
 - The extension stores all data locally in your browser — no data is sent anywhere.
 - Chrome requires a minimum alarm interval of 1 minute; the weekly check is set to 10,080 minutes (7 days).
+- Please wait for the page to fully load before clicking track otherwise it might not be able to retrive the price.

+## Find a bug or have a feature idea?
+- If you find a bug?
+Please go to the `Issues` tab, click on `New issue` and report the bug.
+Appreciate it!
+- If you have a new feature idea, please go to the `Issues` tab, click on `New issue` and click `Blank issue` and put in your ideas!